apache/cordova-docs/docs/en/edge/config_ref/index.md

 The following global preferences apply to all platforms:

-- `orientation` allows you to fix orientation and prevent changes from rotating the interface.
+- `orientation` allows you to lock orientation and prevent the interface from rotating in response to changes in orientation.
   Possible values are `default`, `landscape`, or `portrait`.
 Example:

         <preference name="orientation" value="landscape" />